-- If an entity elects, in accordance with paragraph 18 of HKAS 28 (as amended in 2011), to measure its investments in associates or joint ventures at fair value through profit or loss in accordance with HKFRS 9, it shall also account for those investments in the same way in its separate financial statements. - 11A If a parent is required, in accordance with paragraph 31 of HKFRS 10, to measure its investment in a subsidiary at fair value through profit or loss in accordance with HKFRS 9, it shall also account for its investment in a subsidiary in the same way in its separate financial statements.
+- If an entity elects, in accordance with paragraph 18 of HKAS 28 (as amended in 2011), to measure its investments in associates or joint ventures at fair value through profit or loss in accordance with HKFRS 9, it shall also account for those investments in the same way in its separate financial statements. - 11A If a parent is required, in accordance with paragraph 31 of HKFRS 10, to measure its investment in a subsidiary at fair value through profit or loss in accordance with HKFRS 9, it shall also account for its investment in a subsidiary in the same way in its separate financial statements. - When a parent ceases to be an investment entity, or becomes an investment entity, it shall account for the change from the date when the change in status occurred, as follows: - (a) when an entity ceases to be an investment entity, the entity shall, in accordance with paragraph 10, either:

-- When a parent ceases to be an investment entity, or becomes an investment entity, it shall account for the change from the date when the change in status occurred, as follows: - (a) when an entity ceases to be an investment entity, the entity shall account for an investment in a subsidiary, in accordance with paragraph 10, either:.
-The date of the change of status shall be the deemed acquisition date.
-The fair value of the subsidiary at the deemed acquisition date shall represent the transferred deemed consideration when accounting for the investment in accordance with paragraph 10. - (i) account for an investment in a subsidiary at cost or using the equity method as described in HKAS 28.
-The fair value of the subsidiary at the date of the change of status shall be used as the deemed cost at that date; or [deleted] - (ii) continue to account for an investment in a subsidiary in accordance with HKFRS 9. [deleted] - (b) when an entity becomes an investment entity, it shall account for an investment in a subsidiary at fair value through profit or loss in accordance with HKFRS 9.
+- (i) account for an investment in a subsidiary at cost.
+The fair value of the subsidiary at the date of the change of status shall be used as the deemed cost at that date; or - (ii) continue to account for an investment in a subsidiary in accordance with HKFRS 9. - (b) when an entity becomes an investment entity, it shall account for an investment in a subsidiary at fair value through profit or loss in accordance with HKFRS 9.
 The difference between the previous carrying amount of the subsidiary and its fair value at the date of the change of status of the investor shall be recognised as a gain or loss in profit or loss.
-The cumulative amount of any fair value adjustment gain or loss previously recognised in other comprehensive income in respect of those subsidiaries shall be treated as if the investment entity had disposed of those subsidiaries at the date of change in status. - An entity shall recognise a dividend Dividends from a subsidiary, a joint venture or an associate is are recognised in profit or loss in its the separate financial statements of an entity when it's the entity's right to receive the dividend is established.
-The dividend is recognised in profit or loss unless the entity elects to use the equity method, in which case the dividend is recognised as a reduction from the carrying amount of the investment. - When a parent reorganises the structure of its group by establishing a new entity as its parent in a manner that satisfies the following criteria: - (a) the new parent obtains control of the original parent by issuing equity instruments in exchange for existing equity instruments of the original parent; - (b) the assets and liabilities of the new group and the original group are the same immediately before and after the reorganisation; and - (c) the owners of the original parent before the reorganisation have the same absolute and relative interests in the net assets of the original group and the new group immediately before and after the reorganisation, and the new parent accounts for its investment in the original parent in accordance with paragraph 10(a) in its separate financial statements, the new parent shall measure cost at the carrying amount of its share of the equity items shown in the separate financial statements of the original parent at the date of the reorganisation.
+The cumulative amount of any fair value adjustment previously recognised in other comprehensive income in respect of those subsidiaries shall be treated as if the investment entity had disposed of those subsidiaries at the date of change in status. - An entity shall recognise a dividend from a subsidiary, a joint venture or an associate in profit or loss in its separate financial statements when its right to receive the dividend is established. - When a parent reorganises the structure of its group by establishing a new entity as its parent in a manner that satisfies the following criteria: - (a) the new parent obtains control of the original parent by issuing equity instruments in exchange for existing equity instruments of the original parent; - (b) the assets and liabilities of the new group and the original group are the same immediately before and after the reorganisation; and - (c) the owners of the original parent before the reorganisation have the same absolute and relative interests in the net assets of the original group and the new group immediately before and after the reorganisation, and the new parent accounts for its investment in the original parent in accordance with paragraph 10(a) in its separate financial statements, the new parent shall measure cost at the carrying amount of its share of the equity items shown in the separate financial statements of the original parent at the date of the reorganisation.